JD.com CEO was arrested on allegation of rape: police report

 It gave no further details, but Elder said the alleged attack reportedly occurred at 1 a.m. local time on Friday, and that Liu was taken into custody later that evening.

-JD.com Inc’s (JD.O) stock fell as much as 7 percent on Tuesday, hitting an 18-month low, reflecting investor uncertainty.
+JD.com Inc’s stock fell as much as 7 percent on Tuesday, hitting an 18-month low, reflecting investor uncertainty.
 Shares in China’s second largest e-commerce company closed down 6 percent at $29.43 on Tuesday on the Nasdaq and were steady after hours.

 JD.com’s rules require Liu, who holds nearly 80 percent of the company’s voting rights, to be present at board meetings for the board to make decisions, although it was not clear if he has to be physically present or could participate by teleconference.

-The company counts Walmart Inc (WMT.N), Alphabet Inc’s (GOOGL.O) Google and China’s Tencent Holdings (0700.HK) as investors.
-It faces stiff competition from rival Alibaba Group Holding Ltd (BABA.N) at home.
+The company counts Walmart Inc, Alphabet Inc’s Google and China’s Tencent Holdings as investors.
+It faces stiff competition from rival Alibaba Group Holding Ltd at home.

 “If this spirals as a media focus, negative attention could offset some of the positives associated with endorsement by Walmart and Google,” analyst Rob Sanderson of MKM Partners said.